ska-sa/spead2/doc/tools.rst

 .. warning::

-   After doing the above, any user on the system that can run :program:`cap_net_raw` will be able to intercept any incoming network traffic or generate arbitrary outgoing traffic.
+   After doing the above, any user on the system that can run :program:`spead2_net_raw` will be able to intercept any incoming network traffic or generate arbitrary outgoing traffic.
 You should not do this blindly if there are untrusted users on your system, or if the system allows untrusted code to run outside of a secure sandbox.